Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: The Role of Explainable ML in Public Policy Applications

-Based on our experience working in over a hundred such projects, we identify five main use-cases for explainable ML in a public policy decision-making process (see Table \ref{tab:usecases}).
-For each use-case, we identify the end-user(s) of the explanations, the goal the explanations need to achieve, and the desired characteristics of the explanations to reach that goal.
-To better illustrate the use-cases, we will make use of concrete application drawn from our work (preventing adverse interactions between police and the public) to serve as a running example.
+Based on our extensive experience working on over a hundred such projects in collaboration with governments and non-profits and through extensive discussions with stakeholders in public policy settings including policymakers, directors of agencies, policy analysts, end-users such as counselors and social workers, as well as the the public that is impacted, we identify five primary use-cases for explainable ML in a public policy decision-making process (see Table \ref{tab:usecases}).
+For each use-case, we identify the end-user(s) of the explanations, the goal of the explanations, and the desired characteristics of the explanations to reach that goal for that user.
+To better illustrate the use-cases, we will make use of concrete applications drawn from our work---preventing adverse interactions between police and the public (citation omitted due to blind review)---to serve as a running example.
 Many applied ML contexts share a similar structure, such as: supporting child welfare screening decisions \cite{Chouldechova2018}, allocating mental health interventions to reduce recidivism \cite{Rodolfa2020, Bauman2018}, intervening in hospital environments to reduce future complications or readmission \cite{Ramachandran2020}, recommending training programs to reduce risk of long term unemployment \cite{Zejnilovic2020}.

 \textbf{Illustrative example:} Adverse incidents between the public and police officers, such as unjustified use of force or misconduct, can result in deadly harm to citizens, decaying trust in police, and less safety in affected communities.
-To proactively identify officers at risk for involvement in adverse incidents and prioritize preventative interventions (e.g., counseling, training, adjustments to duties), many police departments make use of Early Intervention Systems (EIS), including several ML-based systems \cite{Carton2016}.
-The prediction task of the EIS is to identify $k$ currently active officers who are most at risk of an adverse incident in a given period in the future (in the next 12 months), where intervention capacity of the police department determines $k$.
+To proactively identify officers at risk for involvement in adverse incidents and prioritize preventative interventions (e.g., counseling, training, adjustments to duties), many police departments make use of Early Intervention Systems (EIS), including several ML-based systems (see \cite{Carton2016} for an example).
+The prediction task of the EIS is to identify $k$ currently active officers who are most likely to be involve in an adverse incident in a given period in the future (in the next 12 months), where the intervention capacity of the police department determines $k$.
 The EIS uses a combination of data sources such as officer dispatch events; citizen reports of crimes; citations, traffic stops, and arrests; and employee records to represent individual officers and generates labels using their history of adverse incidents \cite{Carton2016}.

-\subsection{Use Case 1: Model Debugging}
+\subsection{Use Case 1: Model debugging}